Don’t get ripped off buying a used PWC. Make sure nothing is going to shock you when you get your new purchase home.

 Always be sure that there aren’t any warning lights on, and that all gauges function properly.
 As for the performance, make sure that the jet ski can maintain healthy RPMs at full throttle.
 Usually, this is somewhere north of 7000, but it depends on the model.

 Make mental notes of how well it performed, as well as any hiccups that were experienced.
 After testing it, these are things the current owner should be asked about.
+Depending on the model of jet ski, you might also want to test run it out of water to make sure the engine runs well.

 2. Know what’s considered high hours on a jet ski